Friday, March 30, 2012

 John Carter is a Fun Trip

-It should be noted that John Carter is actually the 2nd movie to come out this year that is a first live action movie by an animation director.
-The first was Mission Impossible 4 which was directed by Brad Bird (The Iron Giant, The Incredibles) and quite possibly the best entry to the series.
+It should be noted that John Carter is actually the second movie to come out this year that is a first live action movie by an animation director.
+The first was Mission Impossible 4 which was directed by Brad Bird (The Iron Giant, The Incredibles, etc.) and quite possibly the best entry to the series.
 Andrew Stanton makes his live action debut to see if he can keep up the pace that Brad Bird set.
 The results are not necessarily the same popcorn fun as Mission Impossible 4 but a still satisfying epic.

 The movie starts off on the planet Mars with a voice over from the amazingly talented Willem Dafoe.
 There are two rival kingdoms, Zodanga and Helium, that are in a heated struggle to take control of Mars or Barsoom as the locals call it.
 Celestial humanoid creatures called Therns interrupt a battle to make a deal with the king of the Zodanga kingdom.
 Essentially he's a bad guy and is now being manipulated by other bad guys.